Shisius/Spirit/README.md

 2. On start - read note files.
 3. For everyone - check state, check,restart if state exists
 4. If no state - start, then restart
-5. Shaman req, ans

 6. use map for enum2word for states.

-7. Spirit can create shamans and has its own ... - part of spirit.
-8. Spiritd define note - for connect to spiritd.
 9. check ipc multiple connections
 10. shaman can handle accepted, denied, other reqs
 11. Role specs shamans
 12. ASk for QUestion for ioctl - special bit in ans - shaman handle it as a req for spirit. maybe 2 ioctl types?
 Ask What do you need for 2 type.

-13. role2str
 14. ipc: spirit creates "role" mq for listening and opens "role_other" for answers.
-15. spirit_ipc lib
 16. ipc: shaman opens "role" mq for sendind and creates "role_other" for reading answers.
 17. Consider use OneTimeIPC, EveryAnsOpenIPC, ContiniousIPC